to Get Our

 This is an Advertisement

-Bartley Hagerman has been with Mehr, Fairbanks & Peterson since 2012.
+Bartley Hagerman has been with Mehr Fairbanks Trial Lawyers since 2012.

 Bartley Hagerman focuses on insurance litigation, with an emphasis on personal injury, homeowners claims, disability insurance, and insurance bad faith.
 Prior to joining the firm, Bartley served as Law Clerk for Fayette Circuit Court Judge Thomas L. Clark.
 Bartley graduated cum laude from the Brandeis School of Law at the University of Louisville in May 2011, where he was a member of the Law Review and the Environmental Law and Land Use Society.
 During his third year, Bartley was a student teacher in the Central High School Partnership, teaching a nationwide legal curriculum to Central High Law Magnet sophomores.